-Apart from Neuschwanstein Castle the Bavarian Palace Department also cares for the following buildings, all of them commissioned by King Ludwig II:
+Apart from Neuschwanstein Castle the Bavarian Palace Administration also cares for the following buildings, all of them commissioned by King Ludwig II:

 With this palace, finished in 1878 and the only one Ludwig II completed and actually lived in, the Rococo age experienced a revival.
 The richly ornamented façade of this relatively small palace conceals a world of opulence, radiant with gold and gleaming mirrors, with wall hangings and paintings, velvet and silk, crystal chandeliers, lapis lazuli, malachite and porcelain.